orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

         1. Don't use the Liferay navigation menu to reach the Form Runner proxy portlet.
         2. Or disable Liferay's SPA support portal-wide (see the [Disabling SPA](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/automatic-single-page-applications#disabling-spa)).

-*NOTE: We plan to lift these limitations in a future release of Orbeon Forms.*
+We plan to lift these limitations in a future release of Orbeon Forms.

 ## Introduction